• Skip to primary navigation

 • Add the remaining Herb and Spice Blend, the bay leaves and Worcestershire sauce.
 Stir to thoroughly combine and saute for about 2 to 3 minutes.

-• Increase the heat to high, add the stock and bring to a low boil.
+• Increase the heat to high, add the stock, and bring it to a low boil.
 Lower the heat to maintain a heavy simmer for about 5 minutes.

-• Add the browned beef back to the gravy and stir so that all the beef is coated with gravy.
+• Add the browned beef back to the gravy and stir to coat with the gravy.

 • Lower the heat.
-Cover the Dutch oven and simmer for about 2 ½ to 3 hours, until the beef is very tender and pulling apart.
-Stir occasionally so that it does not stick to the bottom.
+Cover the Dutch oven and simmer for about 2 ½ to 3 hours, until the beef is very tender and pulls apart.
+Stir occasionally so that it does not stick.

 • When the beef is very tender, remove the Dutch oven from the heat and let it sit for about 10 minutes, covered.
 Remove the bay leaves and serve.